mattermost/mattermost/server/cmd/mmctl/docs/mmctl_export_create.rst

   -h, --help                        help for create
       --include-archived-channels   Include archived channels in the export file.
-      --no-attachments              Omit file attachments in the export file.
+      --no-attachments              Exclude file attachments from the export file.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~